survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 [clean-css-loader](https://www.npmjs.com/package/clean-css-loader) allows you to use a popular CSS minifier [clean-css](https://www.npmjs.com/package/clean-css).

 [optimize-css-assets-webpack-plugin](https://www.npmjs.com/package/optimize-css-assets-webpack-plugin) is a plugin based option that applies a chosen minifier on CSS assets.
-Using `ExtractTextPlugin` can lead to duplicated CSS given it only merges text chunks. `OptimizeCSSAssetsPlugin` avoids this problem by operating on the generated result and thus can lead to a better result.
+Using `MiniCssExtractPlugin` can lead to duplicated CSS given it only merges text chunks. `OptimizeCSSAssetsPlugin` avoids this problem by operating on the generated result and thus can lead to a better result.

 ### Setting Up CSS Minification